Frequently Asked Questions

 Is cellular coverage required?

-Most CellGate devices use advanced wireless data technology and operate on the AT&T/Cingular network.
+Most CellGate devices use advanced wireless data technology and operate on AT&T and Verizon networks.
 Please check coverage from our home page.
 In addition, when using the CellGate Cellular Access Controller, those persons entering the property will need to call the CellGate automated service line, so they need to have a cell phone.

 Is CellGate really secure?